ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 Utility application for use with RootsMagic databases

-RootsMagic (RM) software uses a relational database as its main data storage.
+RootsMagic (RM) software uses a SQLite relational database as its data storage file.
+Having access to that file via third part tools is a major advantage to using RM.
-The database includes links to external files called "media files".
+The database includes links to external files which RM calls "media files".
 These files appear under the RM version 9 Media tab.

 As the number of linked files increases, user errors become more likely.
 * A file on disk may get renamed or moved, breaking the link from the database.
     RM has tools to fix these, but it does not give a log of what it has done.
     There is a report that can be run, but with effort.
-* A file may be added to the media folder on disk but then not attached to the desired database element.
+* A file may be added to the media folder on disk but then not added to the database.
 A common oversight when working quickly.
 * A file may be added to RM, but then detached from all source, facts etc, leaving it "un-tagged".
 No harm in leaving it, but de-cluttering may be desirable.